ubm-driverless/ubm-docs/docs/guides/run_real_world_car/5_RUN.md

     launch localize_launch_mit.py
     ```

-    The map should pop up in rviz.
+    The map should pop up in RViz.

-    Use `2D pose estimate` in rviz to place the car in the correct location.
+    Use `2D pose estimate` in RViz to place the car in the correct location.

 4. **Launch control node and race!**